alanqchen/Bear-Blog-Engine/README.md

 ### Q: Why not a static blog?
 ### A: A dynamic blog allows me to learn more.
 A dynamic blog gives me the opportunity to learn working with databases and React.
-This is my first large project working with these, so will a static blog has lots of advantages, I feel that a dynamic blog is better for personal development.
+This is my first large project working with these, so while a static blog has lots of advantages, a dynamic blog is better my personal development.

 ## Compiling and Running
 In the backend directory, run